 Revelation 11:10 “And they that dwell upon the earth shall rejoice over them, and make merry, and shall send gifts one to another; because these two prophets tormented them that dwelt on the earth.”

-There was great rejoicing and merry making over the death of the testimony of the Scriptures that was convicting and troubling the conscience.
+It is sad but true that there was great rejoicing and merry making over the death of the testimony of the Scriptures that was convicting and troubling the conscience.

 “France stands apart in the world's history as the single state which, by the decree of her Legislative Assembly, pronounced there was no God, and of which the entire population of the capital, and a vast majority elsewhere, women as well as men, danced and sang with joy in accepting the announcement.”
 Blackwood's Magazine, Nov, 1870.